home / mcp / hubspot mcp server

 export AUTH_SERVER_URL=https://your-auth-server.com/verify

-Run the server with authentication:
+# Run the proxy-authenticated SSE server

 npx mcp-proxy-auth node dist/index.js